Dan Luger: Club career

 Dan Luger was born in Chiswick and is the son of a Croatian father (head of Croatia's rugby federation) and Czech mother.
 Dan was firstly educated at Ashton House School, then moving on to Latymer Upper School in Hammersmith joining local club Richmond as a junior.

 Dan Luger played top flight rugby as a left or right wing for a number of England Premiership clubs from 1994 to 2003.
 He began as a junior at Richmond graduating to the senior XV before his twentieth birthday.
 Then he went on to play for he play for Orrel where he was first selected for the national team at U-21 level.
 His blistering pace stopped Orrell being relegated that season and he moved on to his first spell at Harlequins where he prospered earning the first of his full England caps.
 Luger suffered a series of injuries but was harlequins highest try scorer.
-He left the club following 1998-99 season and the Rugby World Cup where England lost in the quarter final to South Africa.
+He left the club following 1998–99 season and the Rugby World Cup where England lost in the quarter final to South Africa.
 He made the second highest metres gained in the tournament behind Jonah Lomu.

-He joined London rivals Saracens for two injury hit seasons before returning to Harlequins where he continued being one of England and the British Lions star players.
+He joined London rivals Saracens for two injury hit seasons before returning to Harlequins where he continued being one of England and the British and Irish Lions star players.
 In 2003 he began a three-season stint with USA Perpignan in Catalonia where he became a French top 14 champion.
 On leaving Perpignan he played for RC Toulon where he went on to win the French pro D2 championship and was the club's highest try scorer and Rugby Nice Côte d'Azur where he combined playing with a coaching role.